EXPLAINER-What is at stake for investors in Angola's elections?

 UNITA has promised to end the "concentration of the economy in a single political and social group" - a reference to Angola being one of the world's most stratified societies, whose elite comprises only those with ruling party connections.

-But the party has not criticised the government's broader macroeconomic reforms because it would most likely pursue the same policies, according to South Africa-based independent analyst Marisa Lourenço, not a relative of the president.
+But the party has not criticised the government's broader macroeconomic reforms because it would most likely pursue the same policies, said South Africa-based independent analyst Marisa Lourenço, not a relative of the president.

+UNITA presidential candidate Costa Junior told Reuters on Sunday he would continue to push for implementation of an agreement between his party, the MPLA and others to maintain economic stability regardless of which party took power.

+"I have pushed for a stability pact and I will continue to do so indefinitely," he said.

-Whoever wins still faces the whims of the price of oil, which still accounts for more than half of Angola's government revenues and 94% of exports, according to the International Monetary Fund, which says any oil price fall could quickly trigger debt problems in the country.
+Whoever wins will still face volatility in the price of oil, which accounts for more than half of Angola's government revenues and 94% of exports, according to the International Monetary Fund, which said any fall in crude prices could quickly trigger debt problems in the country.

-(Reporting by Rachel Savage and Catarina Demony; Editing by Tim Cocks and Hugh Lawson)
+(Reporting by Rachel Savage and Catarina Demony; Editing by Tim Cocks, Hugh Lawson and Gareth Jones)

 ((Rachel.Savage@thomsonreuters.com;))